mjc4785/Software-Engineering/README.md

 Currently, the state of the accessability on UMBC's campus leaves much to be desired.
 As well, even just trying to find out how to get from point A to point B is a hassle.
 With this project, we want to make it easy to find a route to any location on campus that somebody would want, while also making it accessable to anybody and everybody.

 The idea for this project comes from Emily (insert last name when we know), Her email is (Ask if we can include her email).
+Testing testing

 ## Contacts for project